 2015’s other Rocky knockoff, the tragic downfall and inspiring rebirth of a self-destructive champ, as though the Rocky franchise got rebooted with Rocky II as the origin story.
 Pretty pudgy and flavorless, with only Jake Gyllenhaal’s committed mumble peaking out beneath the genre cliches, but Fuqua brings just enough energy to avert the disaster of Kurt Sutter’s watery script.

 An uncanny nailbiter, this one plays like a non-supernatural version of Rosemary’s Baby where Rosemary turns out to be the Devil, as a baby gets caught in the blades of its helicopter parents (Alba Rohrwacher and Adam Driver, both excellent).
 Disturbingly unbalanced, always in danger of pulling apart at the seams, frequently edging into exploitation and parody, but united by a skin-crawling dread.

 Manglehorn (Dir.: David Gordon Green; GRADE: B-)

 A mangy old cat of a movie, barely pasted together by soulful performances from Al Pacino and Holly Hunter.
-Yet another funky and inscrutable deep sigh from David Gordon Green to go with Prince Avalanche and Joe, as Pacino’s lonely locksmith writes letters to a lost love who may have never existed, while wooing Hunter’s sweet bank teller.
+Another funky and inscrutable deep sigh from David Gordon Green to go with Prince Avalanche and Joe, as Pacino’s lonely locksmith writes letters to a lost love who may have never existed, all the while wooing Hunter’s sweet bank teller.
 Forgettable but oddly charming.

 SUNDAY, NOVEMBER 15